 Ultimately, it is important to note that child support payments represent the right of the child to receive the care to which they are entitled rather than a duty owed to the other parent.
 This means, for example, that even if both parents were to agree on an alternative arrangement or waive their supposed right to receive child support, this would not remove the legal requirement imposed on both parents to equally contribute financially.

-When a married couple divorces, the court seeks to ensure that no party is adversely affected disproportionately to the other.
+When a married couple divorces, the court seeks to make sure that no party is disproportionately adversely affected.
 As part of a divorce agreement, a judge may order a higher-earning spouse to make temporary payments to a lesser-earning spouse in order to help maintain their quality of life.

 During the initial determination stage, which takes place during divorce proceedings in most cases, both parents will have an opportunity to present their arguments.
-However, unlike other divorce outcome agreements, the court will arrive at what it believes will be in the interest of the child regardless of what both parents may or may not agree to in their own negotiations.
+However, unlike other divorce outcome agreements, the court will determine what it believes is in the child’s best interest, regardless of what both parents may or may not agree to in their own negotiations.

-Instead, it is highly recommended that you partner with your lawyer to present appropriate documentation to ensure that any child support amounts accurately reflect the actual needs of your child.
+It is highly recommended that you partner with your lawyer to present appropriate documentation so that any child support amounts accurately reflect the actual needs of your child.
+If you engage in any preliminary mediation to determine custody and support for your child, remember that the court will make the final decision, and it is required to weigh multiple factors to determine what would be the fairest possible support arrangement.

 There are many common reasons for requesting a modification to a child support order.
 A modification may be necessary if: